 However, giving up on impartiality means we would be indifferent to the suffering of anyone not in our narrow circles, which we find deeply unattractive.

 We think the right response is to be extremely humble about what we can ever know, but then do our best to work out which kinds of actions have the best long-term effects (those that don’t cancel out), and focus on those.

 Professor Greaves doesn’t accept the sceptical conclusion either.
 She’s still not sure what the right conclusion is, but thinks “going longtermist” is one promising route.
 This means caring about all the effects of our actions — including the long-term ones — and then doing our best to figure out the most important drivers of positive long-term effects.

 For instance, Nick Bostrom has argued that whether an intervention increases or decreases existential risk is the most important determinant of its long-term impact.
 The hope would be that although most of the effects of our actions are unknown, we might still be able to assess actions in terms of whether they increase, decrease, or have no effect on existential risk, and therefore still make progress in finding the best actions.

-There are other schools of longtermism which focus on other key drivers of long-term effects, and there’s an ongoing research programme to find the best proxies for long-term impact.
+There are other schools of longtermism that focus on other key drivers of long-term effects, and we hope that we’ll learn more about the best proxies for long-term impact as those schools develop.

 One interesting implication of this response to cluelessness is that it means there are ultimately no ‘high-confidence’ or ‘evidence-based’ ways to do good — at best, we can rigorously measure the short-term effects of a course of action.